dekoning-lab/wfes/readme.md

 - `--extinction_file`: output the probability of extinction, conditioned on starting with a given number of copies.
 - `--fixation_file`: output the probability of fixation, conditioned on starting with a given number of copies.

+##Python interface

+There is a convenience wrapper for `python`, which has been tested against version `3.4` and `3.5`.
+The module assumes that the `libwfes.so` shared library (build by default) is located in the script directory.
+The module depends on `numpy`.

 # Method

 ​Given the effective population size, the selection coefficient, the forward and backward mutation rates, and the dominance coefficient, `WFES` first builds the appropriate Wright-Fisher probability transition matrix.
 It then solves for exact long-term behaviors of the model using sparse direct linear solver.